 My son is close to four years old and I am still not at peace with this; I don’t think I ever will be.

 We are lucky that he has never had any trouble with his circumcision, but he is still missing part of his penis!
 I can’t believe it.

 If you are the parent of a boy, what did you decide about circumcision?
+What, in your mind, are the pros and cons of circumcision?
 In retrospect, do you think the decision you made was the right one?

 Published: February 4, 2013